adenot/Notepad/_posts/2015-01-31-provisioning-ec2-hosts-with-ansible.md

 {% endraw %}
 {% endhighlight %}

-Notice that the *{{type}}* variable above is not defined.
+Notice that the *type* variable above is not defined.
 Depending on the value of the parameter, Ansible will include different a variables file, thus populating the parameters used in the *provision-ec2* role.

 The type will be defined at run time.